Townhouse Ownership Types & Why They Change Everything

 How can I lower my townhouse insurance costs?

-There are several effective ways to reduce your premium: raise your deductible, bundle with auto insurance (typically saves 10–25%), install security systems or smoke detectors, maintain a good credit score, and shop around annually.
-If you're in a condo-style townhouse, also confirm your HOA's master policy type — if it's an all-in policy with strong limits, you may not need as much dwelling coverage on your HO-6, which reduces your cost.
-See our tips for how to compare home insurance to get the best rate.
+There are several effective ways to reduce your premium: raise your deductible, bundle with auto insurance (typically saves 10-25%), install security systems or smoke detectors, maintain a good credit score, and shop around annually as rates have climbed sharply through 2026.
+If you're in a condo-style townhouse, also confirm your HOA's master policy type.
+If it's an all-in policy with strong limits, you may not need as much dwelling coverage on your HO-6, which reduces your cost.
+See our tips on how much home insurance coverage you need to make sure you're not overpaying or underinsured.